Vibhav00/FingerprintRecognitionUsingCnn/README.md

 ## About 🤗

-This is <b>static</b> fingerprint recogination application 🖥 where the model is trainded in the backend using cnn 💻 i.e <i>Convolutional Neural Network</i>and front end is in html,css , and javascript . the json api is build using flask server and deep learning model .
+This is <b>static</b> fingerprint RECOGNITION application 🖥 where the model is trainded in the backend using cnn 💻 i.e <i>Convolutional Neural Network</i>and front end is in html,css , and javascript . the json api is build using flask server and deep learning model .

 The poject is basically focused on the machine learning part where we can visualize the output after passing through each convolution and pooling . if we provide a single fingerprint image then after passing through each layer how the image is changing we can see in this project .